praveenmathew/praveenmathew/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning :  AWS
-- 👯 I’m looking to collaborate on: Python Scripting, Network Security Topics
+- 👯 I’m looking to collaborate on: Python Scripting,Automation and Network/Cyber Security Topics
-- 💬 Ask me about : Networking or Beginner Python questions
+- 💬 Ask me about : Networking or Beginner Python questions or Hacking!
 - 📫 How to reach me: praveenkuttinal@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I blog at praveenmathew.wordpress.com and plays the Libero position in Volleyball!